RCSI statement on COVID-19 pandemic

 Professional and ethical concerns

-We fully understand the concerns of some surgeons about the risk associated with working outside their speciality.
+We fully understand the concerns of some surgeons about the risk associated with working outside their specialty.
 Surgeons are well trained and competent in the emergency management of ill patients but, in meeting urgent patient needs, some surgeons may have to work outside their regular area of practice.
 Training on the job, inter-professional support, protocols of care and supervision will be important in ensuring that the ‘core competence’ of all practitioners can be used safely while they work in an extended role.

 We acknowledge the statement by Dr Rita Doyle, President of the Medical Council on these issues.